-Across all of the above-listed meta-regression analyses, we both fitted models, with and without controlling for other covariates than the independent subgroup variable.
+Across all of the above-listed meta-regression analyses, we fitted models, with and without controlling for other covariates than the independent subgroup variable.
 In the covariate-adjusted models, we controlled for 1) the type of outcome, 2) whether the sample included participants with schizophrenia, 3) whether the group-based intervention was based on CBT, 4) preregistration status, 5) type og test, 6) the analytical strategy, 7) the research design ([C]RCT vs. QES), and finally 8) type of control group.
 To guard against multicollinearity, we only added covariates that did not show intercorrelations above 0.5.
 Consequently, we did not add the total number of sessions as it correlated with the duration of the intervention, and we did not control for the effects’ overall risk of bias, as it correlated with the research design of the studies, with non-randomized generally yielding effects with a higher risk of bias.
 Find the full correlation matrix used for the selection of variables in the PRIMED Tables 33 and 38.

 To ease and ensure correct interpretation of overall average subgroup means from the PESCE+ model (Fisher & Tipton, 2015), we centered all bivariate and continuous control variables.
 For the former set of variables, we used mean-centering, whereas we used rounded median-centering for the continuous variables.
 When using the type of outcome measure as control, we added a dummy variable individually for each outcome to the model.